damianmgarcia/Hide-n-Seek/docs/README.md

     - 2026-04-25
   - Patches
     - Reduce chance of block buttons being added to non-listings on LinkedIn by restricting Hide n' Seek to the /jobs/ path
+    - Many thanks to [nmpereira](https://github.com/nmpereira) for discovering and contributing this fix!
 - 8.3.1
   - Release date
     - 2026-04-19